Bandwidth/node-bandwidth/README.md

 ### Tools

-Directory `tools` contain some useful scripts which are used to build lib and docs
+Directory `tools` contains scripts which are used to build lib and docs

 `prepare-api-data.js` extracts data from openapi.yml and generates `lib/api-data.js`.
 This output file is used by library to make validations and api requests.